 $ dnf install -y podman podman-compose $ # Also available from PyPI: pip install podman-compose $ podman-compose up

-After running the command above, you should be able to access a local PostgreSQL instance at localhost:5432.
-This is also the default configuration for PostgreSQL’s adapter - you don’t need to provide GRAPH_SERVICE_HOST explicitly.
+After running the commands above, you should be able to access a local PostgreSQL instance at localhost:5432.
+This is also the default configuration for PostgreSQL’s adapter that connects to localhost unless KNOWLEDGE_GRAPH_HOST is supplied explicitly (see also other environment variables in the adapter constructor for more info on configuring the connection).
 The default configuration uses database named postgres which can be accessed using postgres user and postgres password (SSL is disabled).

 The provided docker-compose.yaml does not use any volume.
 After you containers restart, the content will not be available anymore.